HL7/fhir-transitions-of-care-ig/input/pagecontent/formal_specification.md

 ### System Role Definitions

-**Data Sources** are defined as systems that originate advance directive related documents & resources.
+**Data Sources** are defined as systems that originate transition of care-related documents & resources.
 These systems may be personal health records, clinical records, or even consumer-facing platforms.

-**Data Consumers** are defined as systems retrieving or receiving advance directive information for direct use or integration into their application platform (as opposed to acting as a server or intermediary).
+**Data Consumers** are defined as systems retrieving or receiving transitions of care information for direct use or integration into their application platform (as opposed to acting as a server or intermediary).

 **Servers** are defined as systems that make transitions of care information available through query or retrieval.